-The waiting list will be updated as needed to ensure that all applicants and applicant information is current and timely.
+The waiting list will be updated at least once every three years to ensure that all applicants and applicant information is current and timely.

 When the LACDA is actively conducting outreach to applicants on the waiting list, the notification of available housing opportunities will serve as verification and will be used to purge the waiting list.